 Before you shop, know which items are worth spending more money on and which can cost less.
 Vollmerhausen encourages her clients to invest in shoes, blazers and purses and to save on blouses and trousers.
 “Our philosophy is quality over quantity—spend more and buy less.”

 Audit your closet first and create a list of essentials before you shop.
 “List the items you truly need and do a line-item budget so you know how much you can spend on each piece,” Vollmerhausen says.

-“Shop exclusively for deals,” Vollmerhausen says, and “stick to your list.”
+She recommends shopping exclusively for deals and sticking to your list.
 Don’t let a “too good to pass up” deal or sale sway you into an unplanned splurge.
-“If something you really need is on sale and fits great, then yes, buy it,” she says, but remember “shopping sale racks exclusively leads to unnecessary purchases.”
+“If something you really need is on sale and fits great, then yes, buy it,” she says.
+But remember, shopping the sale racks exclusively can actually lead to unnecessary purchases.

-There’s a difference between shopping deals and shopping sales, Vollmerhausen explains.
-She doesn’t encourage exclusive sale shopping because “sales are always happening” and it’s easy to go overboard or buy things you don’t really need.
+There’s a difference between shopping deals and shopping sales, Vollmerhausen says.
+She doesn’t encourage exclusively sale shopping because sales are always happening, and it’s easy to go overboard or buy things you don’t really need.

-The trick is to keep your budgeted and prioritized shopping list ready to go so when you find things that are on your list, you can try them on and “earmark the items you like and that work for you,” Vollmerhausen explains.
-That doesn’t necessarily mean buy them.
-If the price is higher than you’ve budgeted for, “you can always wait for those particular items to go on sale.”
+The trick is to keep your budgeted and prioritized shopping list ready to go so when you find things that are on your list, you can try them on and “earmark the items you like and that work for you,” she says.
+That doesn’t necessarily mean buy them, though.
+If the price is higher than you’ve budgeted for, you can always wait for those particular items to go on sale.